 - Work with his Therapist to identify what additional placement or services will be needed to assist the resident in reintegrating back into the community.

-This is the Relapse Prevention phase of the treatment.
+The Green Phase is also the Relapse Prevention phase of the treatment.
 It is at this time that the resident is required to learn and identify intervention techniques that will be successful in preventing the cycle of reoffending after discharge.
 This is when a resident will:

 - Complete the Relapse Prevention Handbook and develop a personal relapse prevention plan.